jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 * The pulse-shape discrimination (PSD) parameter calculated from the long and short energies.
 * The waveform samples.

-* The run time is pulled directly from the filename.
+The runtime for the file is pulled directly from the filename.
 But in its current form, the runtime must be written in the filename as t#, where # is the runtime in seconds. t# must also have an underscore in front of the t and an underscore or a period after the runtime value.

 Especially for large files, processing the waveforms drastically increases the run time.
 Two switches are provided:
 * alldat: Set to True to process all events.
 False for a certain number (default is 10000).